Consensys/quorum/docs/Features/dns.md

 resolved.

 ## Compatibility
-For Raft, the whole network must be on version 2.3.1 of Quorum for DNS to function properly; because of this, DNS must be explicitly enabled using the `--raftdnsenable` flag.
+For Raft, the whole network must be on version 2.4.0 of Quorum for DNS to function properly; because of this, DNS must be explicitly enabled using the `--raftdnsenable` flag.
-The network will support older nodes mixed with newer nodes if DNS is not enabled via this flag, and it is safe to enable DNS only on some nodes if all nodes are on at least version 2.3.1.
-This allows for a clear upgrade path.
+The network can still run with older nodes  if DNS is not enabled via this flag.